opendott-smartcities/II/D11_co-designed-concepts/e-i/README.md

 # 3. Prototyping

+The expected behaviour of the workbench version of E-I is designed around the steps below:

+ 1. The user presents a specific object to E-I in one of the following ways: placing the object on E-I
+  - typing a search query into a keyboard in its touchscreen, or
+  - asking E-I about the object.
+ 2. E-I compares images and other information collected from the product/object (weight, colors, barcode, QR code) against an open database of things
+ 3. When information about the object is found, E-I retrieves it and delivers to the user via screen or voice.
+ 4. When information about the object is not found, E-I allows the user to input it via keyboard or voice.

 A prototype of E-I was developed during the second year.
-Documentation can be found [here](../D12_documentation-of-prototypes/E-I).
+Documentation can be found [here](../D12_documentation-of-prototypes/e-i).

 # 4. References